jessebobrien/neha-documentation/docs/2023_Class.md

 	8. There will be no penalty for a roll cage regardless of how it is tied in to the body structure, or for racing seats.
 	9. Updating or backdating within the model will not be penalized (factors will be assessed after the changes).
 	10. Emission requirements shall not be considered in the enforcement of these rules.
-B. Unprepared Base Class Determination
+1. Unprepared Base Class Determination
 	1. Class U1 - Unprepared 1 1.550 and above cc/lb
 	2. Class U2 - Unprepared 2 2WD 1.550 and above cc/lb
 	3. Class U3 - Unprepared 3 Less than 1.550 cc/lb
 	4. Class U4 - Unprepared 4 2WD Less than 1.550 cc/lb
 	5. Class U5 - Unprepared 5 Less than 1.000 cc/lb
 	6. Class U6 - Unprepared 6 Less than 0.840 cc/lb
-C. Street Prepared Base Class Determination
+1. Street Prepared Base Class Determination
 	1. Class S1 - Street Prepared 1 1.500 and above cc/lb
 	2. Class S2 - Street Prepared 2 2WD 1.500 and above cc/lb
 	3. Class S3 - Street Prepared 3 Less than 1.500 cc/lb
 	4. Class S4 - Street Prepared 4 2WD Less than 1.500 cc/lb
 	5. Class S5 - Street Prepared 5 Less than 1.060 cc/lb
 	6. Class S6 - Street Prepared 6 Less than 0.900 cc/lb
-D. Unprepared and Street Prepared Displacement Factors
+1. Unprepared and Street Prepared Displacement Factors
 	1. Variable valve timing 25%
 	2. Four-wheel drive 25%
 	3. Wheel size (diameter and width) per .5 inch 1%